internetguru/laravel-common/README.md

 ## Helper Macros

 > Package registers a set of useful macros for Carbon and Numbers.
-See the [Macros](src/Support/Macros.php) class for all available macros.
+See the [macros.php](src/Support/macros.php) file for the complete list.

 Example usage: